 Slow Cooker Carne Asada

-This Slow Cooker Carne Asada Recipe is slow-cooked in a magical mixture of lime, orange, garlic, and spices before shredding and served taco style!
+This Slow Cooker Carne Asada Recipe is slow-cooked in a magical mixture of lime, orange, garlic, and spices before shredding and serving taco style!

 The picky hubby panics a bit when I spout off our entree for the night and he doesn’t recognize the name.
-This Carne Asada had him puzzled for an instant, but once he took his first bite, this Latin dish was a smash hit!
+But seeing the Carne Asada Tacos on the table alleviated his worries!
+He was puzzled for an instant, but once he took his first bite, this Latin dish was a smash hit!

 - It’s made in a slow cooker, so lots of hands-off cooking.